 Do the Digit Insurance

-Health Benefits of Kurmasana (Tortoise Pose)
+15 Health Benefits of Kurmasana & How to Do It?

-Kurmasana, or the tortoise pose, is known for invoking relaxation.
+Kurmasana, or the Tortoise Pose, is known for invoking relaxation.
 So, if you have a tiring day, you can perform this posture in the evening to relax your mind and body.
-Moreover, unlike many other yoga postures, kurmasana need not require any equipment.
+Moreover, unlike many other yoga postures, Kurmasana need not require any equipment.
 You only need a yoga mat or a carpeted floor to perform this posture.

 So, if you want to add this asana to your workout, read this blog.
 It will guide you about the benefits of Kurmasana, how to perform it and more!

-What Is Kurmasana?
+What is Kurmasana?

 “Kurma” in Sanskrit stands for tortoise; that is where it got its name.
 The Kurmasana is considered a posture that can connect your inner self with the spiritual ones.
 It enhances the flexibility of the back, hips, neck and shoulders.
 Furthermore, it also withdraws distractions and keeps your nerves calm.

-Tortoise pose is a deep stretching exercise.
+Tortoise Pose is a deep stretching exercise.
 So, those who want to build flexibility can include this posture with their regular workout sequence.
 In addition, this is a good pose to regularise breathing.

-Some advantages of kurmasana include the following:
+Some advantages of Kurmasana include the following:

 1. Improves Functioning of the Respiratory System